facebook/react-native-website/docs/the-new-architecture/use-app-template.md

 <RemoveGlobalCLI />

-If you already have your development environment set up, create a new react-native project from the template:
+If you already have your development environment set up, create a new React Native project from the template:

 ```shell
 npx react-native init AwesomeProject